josh-ashkinaze/plurals/README.md

 print(ensemble.responses)
 ```

 This will give 10 responses for each of our agents.
-Ensemble is the simplest structure yet can still be useful!
+Ensemble is the simplest structure, yet it can still be quite useful!

 ### Tracing what is going on in Structures
 To get a better sense of what is going on, we can access information of both the ensemble and the agents.